 A fenced-in yard is preferred, but in the cases where there is no fence, adequate exercise may suffice.
 We do not support the use of electronic fences as a means of containment for any dog.
 Under NO circumstances can a dog be left on a tether, tie-out, run or outdoor kennel unsupervised.
 This leads to boredom and frustration which can manifest into a multitude of behavior problems.
 All domesticated animals in the household must sleep indoors.

 Many pit bulls have food sensitivities and allergies and a high quality and grain free food is highly recommended.
 The majority of Save-a-Bull’s dogs come from neglectful situations and at the very least, they deserve the utmost care which includes a high-quality diet.
 You must be willing to invest in a high-quality food for your dog.
 (Please click here for a list of recommended dog foods.)

 By adopting a pit bull, you must be prepared to be a breed advocate.
 Having a trained, well-behaved dog and abiding by good ownership practices are a must from here on out!
 Our website has many resources available to help.

 What is your adoption fee?

 Adoption fees for all dogs in the rescue are $300, regardless of age, breed or gender.
-The fee includes a $50 training reimbursement credit: you’ll get a $50 refund when you complete basic training with your dog within the first six months.
+The fee includes all sales tax and a $50 training reimbursement credit: you’ll get a $50 refund when you complete basic training with your dog within the first six months.
 Click here to learn more.

 What is required for the home visit?